charliekley/charliekley.github.io/index.md

 title: Charlie Kley
 ---

-## About Me
+## About Me!

 <div style="display: flex; align-items: center; margin-bottom: 30px; gap: 30px;">

   <div style="flex: 2;">
     <p>
       I'm a senior at Duke university studying Mechanical Engineering with a minor in Mathematics.
-I love turning ideas into physical protoypes using CAD and 3D printing.
+I love turning ideas into physical prototypes using CAD and 3D printing.
 I'm passionate about aerospace, robotics, and almost any project that merges hands-on design and testing with analytical problem solving.
     </p>
   </div>